 powder, E516.
 It can be shaped before setting.
 It occurs in evaporating

-lakes.
-It is used as a stain remover and has anti-inflammatory
+Calcium sulfate is used as a stain remover and has anti-inflammatory

 action in the human body.

 Common names: Plaster of Paris CaSO4.H2O.
+(The

 anodes and earthing rods.

-Chromium (VI) oxide.
+Chromium (VI) oxide

 Chromium (VI) oxide, chromium trioxide, CrO3, (chromic acid

-anhydride), Toxic, dark red powder,
+anhydride), Toxic, dark red powder.

-Formerly, a glass cleaning solution
+Chromium (VI) oxide was formerly a glass cleaning solution called "chromic

 acid", prepared by mixing a metal chromate or

 dichromate with concentrated acid in a chromate salt solution.

 However, this solution is dangerous and other glass cleaning detergent

 solutions should be used.

 Chromium (VI) oxide, forms explosive mixtures with combustibles or organic

 Chromic trioxide is a powerful oxidizing agent.

-Do NOT use chromic acid for glass cleaning in school
+Do NOT use chromic acid for glass cleaning in school science

-Chromium (III) oxide.
+Chromium (III) oxide